 If you do not structure your stuff neatly, your stories, your blog posts, your product pages will get lost.
 Your visitors will not be able to find what they are looking for, and, important for your SEO: Google will also get lost.

-There are two reasons why site structure is important for Google and, therefore, for your chances to rank in the search engines.
+There are three reasons why site structure is important for Google and, therefore, for your chance of ranking in the search engines.

 1. Structure is a guide for Google

 The way your site is structured will give Google clues about where to find the most essential content.
 Your site’s structure determines whether a search engine can understand what your site is about and what you’re selling.